iGeeky/wolf/docs/deploy.md

 [中文](deploy-cn.md)

-There are two ways to deploy, Docker can be used to deploy faster.
-It can also be deployed manually in all steps.
+There are two ways to deploy the system: using Docker or manually.

-The default is to log in with a password, if you want to log in with LDAP, please refer to [here](./ldap-config.md).
+The default login method is password-based, and if you want to log in with LDAP, please refer to the [LDAP Configuration Guide](./ldap-config.md).

-## A.Docker environment deployment
+## A. Docker Environment Deployment

-#### 1.required environment
+#### 1. Required Environment

-* docker
+- Docker
-* docker-compose
+- Docker Compose
-* node 12+
+- Node.js 12+
-* npm
+- npm

-#### 2.Building the docker image
+#### 2. Building the Docker Image

 ```shell
 cd path/to/wolf